7 Geospatial Data Visualization

 7.2 Principles of Geospatial Visualization

-Successful geospatial visualization demands attention to certain core principles, ensuring clarity, accuracy, and meaningful communication.
-Visualizations must balance aesthetic considerations with functional accuracy to convey spatial information effectively.
+Successful geospatial visualization demands attention to several core principles that ensure the resulting map or graphic is both informative and comprehensible.
+Visualizations must balance aesthetic considerations with functional accuracy to effectively convey spatial information.

 Clarity and Simplicity

-• Avoid excessive annotation or unnecessary visual clutter.
+- Avoid excessive annotation or unnecessary visual noise.

 Accuracy

-Accurate representation of geospatial data preserves the integrity of analytical findings.
-Using incorrect projections or inappropriate scales can introduce distortions, misleading interpretations of spatial relationships or trends.
+Accurate representation of geospatial data is crucial for preserving the integrity of any analysis.
+Using a wrong map projection or an inappropriate scale can introduce distortions that mislead the map reader about spatial relationships or trends.
+It is important to:

 Purpose-Driven Design